 NWP forecast wind data are necessary in the ambiguity removal step of the processing.
-Wind forecasts are available twice a day (00 and 12 GMT analysis time) with forecast time steps of +3h, +6h, ..., +36h.
-The model wind data are linearly interpolated with respect to time and location and put into the level 2 information part of each WVC (see section 5.2).
-Note that the ECMWF winds stored in the wind products are real winds rather than neutral winds.
+Wind forecasts are available twice a day (00 and 12 GMT analysis time) with hourly forecast time steps of +3h, +4h, +5h, ..., +30h.
+The model wind data are quadratically interpolated with respect to time and bi-linearly interpolated with respect to location and put into the level 2 information part of each WVC (see section 5.2).
+The ECMWF winds stored in the wind products are stress-equivalent winds [8] which have been computed from the equivalent neutral model winds.